 All DI pipes and fittings to comply with the latest BS EN 598.

 The DI pipes used to convey sewage shall be internally lined with high alumina cement (HAC) and externally coated in accordance with BS EN 598.

-- c.
-Reinforced Concrete (RC) - All RC pipes to comply with the latest SS183 or BS EN 1916.
+c.
+Reinforced Concrete (RC)

+All RC pipes to comply with the latest SS183.